top of page

 Discovering Ashkelon, including Ashkelon National Park

-Ashkelon National Park is a large and beautiful park with interesting archeological sites, namely a Canaanite City Gate and Roman Basilica.
+Ashkelon National Park is a large, beautiful park with interesting archeological features that are the highlights of the park, namely a Canaanite City Gate and a Roman Basilica.
 There are plenty of shaded picnic areas with benches, a Cliff Path from the beach to the Canaanite City Gate, and a supervised beach.
-Because the park is so large, you can be assured of privacy.
 There is no kids’ play area but there is a Ball Game Area.
-Unlike many of the other beaches in Ashkelon, it has no breakwater
+Unlike many of the other beaches in Ashkelon, it has no breakwater.

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"